LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/003-ingest-spreadsheet-files-from-g-drive.md

   - **google_sheets_document_id** (required): Your document id - see the **Getting spreadsheet detail** section above

   - **glue_job_name** (required): Name that will be displayed in the Data Platform Glue Studio Console prefixed by `"Spreadsheet Import Job"` followed by your department name.
+    _Note: Ensure this name is unique to other Glue job names by appending the date to the name._

     For example:
     ```